Scroll down to find the artisan.

 A detailed 4-page demonstration on how to paint a Chocolate Labrador Retriever puppy using acrylic paints is included in North Light Publishing’s book, Painter’s Quick Reference: Cats & Dogs.

 Elaine has participated in several professional art shows and galleries, including the John Ruthven Gallery, Georgetown, OH, and has had her own gallery in the Historic Oregon District, Dayton, OH.
 She has been represented by the Art Vault, Troy, OH; Studio 14 Fine Arts Gallery, Tipp City, OH, and is a member of the Appalachian Artisans Guild, and on-line “FineArtAmerica.com”.
-S

 A book about her late uncle, B-17 Tail Gunner, S/Sgt William James McQuoid, Jr., who was killed in WWII contains her original drawings.
-“Letters from the War – Between the Lines” is available for sale on Amazon.com.
+“Letters from the War – Between the Lines” is available for sale on Amazon.com

 Visit Elaine’s website, www.orchardviewstudio.com to see the many varieties of art she loves to create!

-UPCOMING SHOWS:
+SHOWS:

 _________________________________________________________________________________